At-Home Wellness Resources

 VIRTUAL PARENT WORKSHOP:

-Please join Camas School District co-hosts, Social-Emotional Wellness Coordinator Jennifer McMillan as she gives practical guidance on how to help your child navigate the transition to middle school.
+Please join Camas School District’s Social-Emotional Wellness Coordinator Jennifer McMillan as she gives practical guidance on how to help your child navigate the transition to high school.
 Don’t miss it!
 This Zoom meeting will be recorded and posted on our website for those unable to participate.

 6 – 7 PM